MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table.md

         :::image type="content" source="./media/one-click-table/data-from-file.png" alt-text="Create a table based on data from a local file ":::

 1. Select **Edit Schema** to continue to the **Schema** tab.

+### Edit Schema

-1. Your [data format](ingest-data-one-click.md#file-formats) and compression are automatically identified in the left-hand pane.
+Your [data format](ingest-data-one-click.md#file-formats) and compression are automatically identified in the left-hand pane.
 If incorrectly identified, use the **Data format** dropdown menu to select the correct format.

    * If your data format is JSON, you must also select JSON levels, from 1 to 10.
 The levels determine the table column data division.
    * If your data format is CSV, select the check box **Includes column names** to ignore the heading row of the file.

         :::image type="content" source="./media/one-click-table/schema-tab.png" alt-text="Edit schema tab in create table in one-click experience in Azure Data Explorer":::

 1. In **Mapping**, enter a name for this table's schema mapping.
 You can use alphanumeric characters and underscores.
 Spaces, special characters, and hyphens aren't supported.
 1. Select **Create**.
 1. In the **Create table completed** window, both steps will be marked with green check marks when table creation finishes successfully.